About Me

 The Woodshop Listening Room: Artist in Residence with Virgil Fox 5/7/22 - 1/2/23.

-Creative Banter podcast with Ben Horne and Cody Schultz: Honored to be Artist of the Week, Episode 95, 4/18/24 (Not an exhibition, I realize, but still awfully cool).
+Creative Banter podcast with Ben Horne and Cody Schultz: Honored as Artist of the Week, Episode 95, 4/18/24 (Not an exhibition but still pretty cool).